 If you have mobility issues, you have two options on this train.

-If you want to ride coach class, lower-level seats are on the same level as the bathrooms.
+If you prefer to ride in coach class, lower-level seats are located on the same level as the bathrooms.
 However, if you need something from the café, you may need help.

-Those who want a sleeper room have a few options depending on their needs.
-If you do not have a scooter, you could get a lower-level roomette or reserve the Accessible bedroom, depending on your needs.
+Those who want a sleeper room have several options, depending on their specific needs.
+If you do not have a scooter, you may opt for a lower-level roomette or reserve the Accessible bedroom, depending on your particular needs.
 You will need to call Amtrak to reserve an accessible room, and they are limited.

-When booking, make sure Amtrak knows you need assistance and that you review the Amtrak accessible service page.
+When booking, ensure Amtrak is aware that you require assistance and review the Amtrak accessible service page.

 See Where Your Room or Coach Car is on the Auto Train.